rsksmart/RSKIPs/IPs/RSKIP433.md

 ## Motivation

 In the current RSK network, miners have the ability to set the minimum gas price through the `miner.minGasPrice` configuration, which is denominated in WEI.
 This parameter is essentially linked to the Bitcoin price, causing the gas price to vary in correlation with Bitcoin's value.
-This behaviour creates uncertainty in transaction costs, often leading to increased costs when Bitcoin prices go up.
+This behavior creates uncertainty in transaction costs, often leading to increased costs when Bitcoin prices go up.
 This unpredictability can negatively impact user experience, as transaction fees become less stable.

 This can be solved adding a new feature that allows miners to specify and configure the minimum gas price in fiat currency.
 By decoupling gas prices from Bitcoin's market fluctuations, this property  aims to stabilize transaction costs in terms of fiat value, thereby improving predictability.
-This approach not only protects users from the volatility of cryptocurrency markets but also provides a better user experiencie.
+This approach not only protects users from the volatility of cryptocurrency markets but also provides a better user experience.

 ## Specification